ganeti/ganeti/man/gnt-cluster.rst

 options ``--new-cluster-certificate`` and ``--new-confd-hmac-key`` can be used to regenerate respectively the cluster-internal SSL certificate and the HMAC key used by **ganeti-confd**\(8).

-The option ``--new-node-certificates`` will generate new node SSL certificates for all nodes.
-Note that the regeneration of the node certificates takes place after the other certificates are created and distributed and the ganeti daemons are restarted again.

 To generate a new self-signed RAPI certificate (used by **ganeti-rapi**\(8)) specify ``--new-rapi-certificate``.
 If you want to